 - Downtown Brevard

 - Oskar Blues Brewery

 The Hub has given the green light to leave your vehicle in their gravel lot behind the store.
 However, it’s best to check-in to let them know when you expect to be back.
 Once ready to roll you will head into Pisgah on route 276 and quickly turn onto gravel at Avery Creek.
 This begins your climb up to the Pisgah Forest Riding Stables where you’ll turn onto the Clawhammer climb.
 At the top of Clawhammer you will take the Buckhorn Gap Trail for a flowy singletrack descent to South Mills River.
-This leads you to Wolf Ford group campground where you have an opportunity to continue on through Pink Beds (light singletrack with wet water crossings) or bypass this section via Yellowgap road (gravel).
-If riding Yellowgap Road you will link back up to the route once back on 276.
+This leads you to Wolf Ford group campground where you have an opportunity to camp on the river off the Pink Beds singletrack or continue on via Yellowgap road (gravel).

 A quick turn off 276 brings you to a short gravel climb then to a singletrack descent into the group camping area of Cove Creek.
 Follow the flowy Davidson River Trail to the last big climb on 475C.
 The route ends with an excellent descent on the Bracken Preserve which spits you out in downtown Brevard to finish off the trip on easy greenways to Oskar Blues Brewery or beers at The Hub.
 More East Coast S240 routes can be found on our Routes Page.